Non-classical nucleation of zinc oxide from a physically-motivated machine-learning approach: Results

-Following this first section dedicated to the validation of the PLIP model, we will now describe results obtained with freezing simulations.
-As a starting point, Fig.\,\ref{END_BuckVsMLIP}.(a,b) shows the structures obtained at the end of the freezing simulation.
-When comparing results obtained with PLIP and the Buckhingham model, it is difficult to differentiate between the two images.
-In order to provide a more quantitative picture, the Euclidean distances in Steinhardt vector space between the obtained structures and those in the bulk database are computed and shown in Fig\,\ref{END_BuckVsMLIP}.c.
-It appears that the smallest distance for the PLIP results is obtained with the WRZ structure while for the Buckingham potential, it corresponds to the BCT structure.
-This quantitative result suggests that the classical potential leads to a qualitatively different result, $i.e.$ the growth of a BCT structure against the Wurtzite structure observed in both experiments and DFT calculations.
-Being able to crystallize the most stable structure is a strong justification for using the PLIP model over a more classical potential.
+In this last validation section, we focus on crystallization results.
+In particular, we performed the exact same freezing simulations using PLIP as well as the 3 classical force fields.
+First, we note that the Tersoff and the ReaxFF models do not lead to crystallization under the considered thermodynamics conditions.
+Indeed, in both cases, the difficulty in modeling the oxygen-oxygen short range interactions already raised in case of the disordered ZnO leads to a nonphysical behavior in the high temperature regime where freezing simulations are started.
+It is possible that those two classical potentials may also lead to crystallization under more finely tuned initial conditions, including, e.g., the initial distribution of atoms and temperature of the freezing runs.
+However, one may also expect that the erroneous description of the short range oxygen-oxygen interaction impacts the nucleation and the initial ZnO growth, where small grains are in contact with the liquid.
+Then, Fig.\,\ref{END_BuckVsMLIP}.(a,b) shows the structures obtained at the end of the freezing simulations with PLIP and the Buckhingham model.
+A quantitative picture is obtained by using the Euclidean distances in Steinhardt vector space between the final structures and those in the bulk database.
+From Fig\,\ref{END_BuckVsMLIP}.c, it appears that the smallest distance for the PLIP results is obtained with the WRZ structure while for the Buckingham potential, it corresponds to the BCT structure.
+This quantitative observation suggests that this classical potential leads to a qualitatively different result, $i.e.$ the growth of a BCT structure instead of the Wurtzite one, which is the most stable in both experiments and DFT calculations.
+This surprising result may be in part assigned to the fact that the classical potential overestimates stability of the BCT phase.
+Indeed, according to bulk DFT results the BCT phase is less stable than the WRZ one by $0.048eV/ZnO$ but this energy difference is reduced to $0.017eV/ZnO$ only within the Buckingham potential.
+In contrast, the PLIP model is able to retrieve a much more satisfying value of $0.044eV/ZnO$.
+This analysis on the final structure obtained after freezing shows that PLIP is able to crystallize the most stable structure which is a strong justification for using the PLIP model over a classical potential.